Zuora CPQ vs. Salesforce CPQ

 Product-specific guided selling rules ensure sellers match the right product configurations and pricing rules with their customers.Pre-built guided selling capabilities are available, but more intricate workflows require custom coding.

-Scalable for subscriptions, but requires additional software (such as Salesforce CPQ) for other types of proposals.Oftentimes, modifications, alterations, and upkeep require specialized expertise—incurring additional expenses.
+Scalable for subscriptions, but requires additional software (such as Salesforce CPQ) for other types of proposals.Enables subscription, product, and service sales and bundling.

 Customer-specific discounting, pricing, upselling, cross-selling, and contract renewal functionality for subscription businesses.
 Each price quote is delivered as an attachable file, and any alterations necessitate a new version of the document.